dvhar/aiproject/README.md

 **Nueral network with linear activation:**

 This produces normal-distribution predictions.
 High accuracy is achieved by separating the orange from the blue, and this distribution makes that much more difficult than the J-shape distributions produced by the tanh-sigmoid model.
+I kept my hardcoded model on the right for comparision.

 <br>
 <img src="linearnn.png" align="middle"/>